AnsaYong/neighborhood_skill_swap/README.md

 ### User Registration and Authentication:

-- Sign up using email.
+- Sign up using email and a username.
 - Secure login/logout functionality with session management.
 - Password recovery/reset via email.